lab-core/multimodal-viewer/README.md

 It's worth noting that two types of processes coexist in the server.
 The first one is the communication hub process, defined in `server.py`, that will handle the communication with the frontend and the other processes.
 The second one is the simulation process, defined in `simulation_visualization_data_collector`, that will handle the simulation and the data extraction process.
 The hub process will only read the data from the simulation processes and each simulation process will write in a specific file, allowing several optimizations in a multiple readers / single writer architecture.

 ### Components

+#### Models

+The model files define data structures and utility function to represent and manipulate each object in the simulation.

 #### `server.py`